The Fronde: Spanish Fronde

 The Fronde as a civil war was now over.
-The whole country, wearied of anarchy and disgusted with the princes, came to look to the king's party as the party of order and settled government, and thus the Fronde prepared the way for the absolutism of Louis XIV.
-The general war continued in Flanders, Catalonia, and Italy wherever a Spanish and a French garrison were face to face, and Condé, with the wreck of his army, openly and defiantly entered the service of the king of Spain.
-The "Spanish Fronde" was almost purely a military affair.
+Tired of the turmoil and disgusted with the princes, the country came to look to the king and his party as representing order.
+Thus, the Fronde paved the way for the absolutism of Louis XIV.
+Meanwhile, the Franco-Spanish war continued in Flanders, Catalonia, and Italy wherever a Spanish and a French garrison were face to face.
+Condé, along with the remnant of his army, defiantly entered the service of the king of Spain.

 In 1653, France was so exhausted that neither invaders nor defenders were able to gather supplies to enable them to take the field until July.
 At one moment, near Péronne, Condé had Turenne at a serious disadvantage but could not galvanize Spanish General Count Fuensaldaña, who was more solicitous to preserve his master's soldiers than to establish Condé as mayor of the palace to the king of France and the armies drew apart again without fighting.
 In 1654 the principal incident was the siege and relief of Arras.
 On the night of 24/25 August the lines of circumvallation drawn round that place by the prince were brilliantly stormed by Turenne's army and Condé won equal credit for his safe withdrawal of the besieging corps under cover of a series of bold cavalry charges led by himself as usual, sword in hand.